Machu Picchu Mountain Leadership Expedition 2019

 Day 8: Cusco to Lima - Depart Lima for Home Return

-This morning we flight back to lima, then we will visit Lima´s downtown and we will visit the upper class district of Miraflores, then off to the Gold Museum and Armory for a tour.
+This morning we have a flight back to Lima, then we will visit Lima´s downtown and the upper-class district of Miraflores, then off to the Gold Museum and Armory for a tour.
 We will have a final dinner at the beautiful beach restaurant: La Rosa Nautica and then proceed to the airport to catch returning flights back home.

 THE INNER JOURNEY

 On your journey to Machu Picchu/Galapagos!